jaxon-php/jaxon-website/pages/03.docs/03.v4x/03.requests/01.processing/docs.en.md

 template: jaxon
 ---

-No matter how many classes are exported to javascript, an application using the Jaxon library needs only one entry point to process all the request to these classes.
+No matter how many classes are exported to javascript, an application using the Jaxon library needs only one entry point to process all the requests to these classes.
-Quelque soit le nombre de classes PHP qu'elle exporte vers javascript, une application qui utilise la librairie Jaxon a besoin d'un seul point d'entrée pour toutes les requêtes vers ces classes.

 This is the simplest code to process a request to a Jaxon class: